jonthornton/jquery-timepicker/README.md

 *default: round to nearest step*

 - **scrollDefault**
 If no time value is selected, set the dropdown scroll position to show the time provided, e.g. "09:00".
-A time string, Date object, or integer (seconds past midnight) is acceptible, as well as the string `'now'`.
+Accepts a time string, Date object, integer seconds from midnight, or a function that returns one of those types.
 *default: null*

 - **selectOnBlur**